API Reference

 ) -> Any

 Default implementation of compute_gap: average relative optimality gap over dataset.
-Requires samples with x, θ, and y fields.
+Requires labeled samples (y ≠ nothing), x, and context fields.
 Override for custom evaluation logic.

 source